Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 How long should the sequence be?

 Long enough to move the buyer to the next real step.
-For many audit, audit review, and proposal flows, four to six touches is enough.
+For many plan, plan review, and proposal flows, four to six touches is enough.
 More touches only help when there is a clear reason for each one.

 What should AI write first?